AllianceSoftware/django-csvpermissions/README.md

 )

 # if you don't have any customisations you can point to a list/tuple
-# that is defined elsewhere; this is a basic set:
+# that is defined elsewhere; if you don't set it then this is the default setting:
 #CSV_PERMISSIONS_RESOLVE_EVALUATORS = "csv_permissions.evaluators.default_resolve_evaluators"

 # for compatibility with csv_permissions 0.1.0